microsoft/PartnerResources/_docs/Industry/Nonprofit/nonprofit-prepare.md

 ## Get started
 Here is an overview of the fastest possible path to driving business with Microsoft Cloud for Nonprofit
- 1. Create a free partner account with the <a href="https://partner.microsoft.com/en-us/partnership" target="_blank">Microsoft Cloud Partner Program</a>.
+ 1. Create a free partner account with the [Microsoft Cloud Partner Program](https://partner.microsoft.com/en-us/partnership).
  1. Prepare for development or demonstrations with [a pre-production environment](#setup-your-internal-environment).
  1. Make [your opportunities visible in Partner Center](./nonprofit-grow.md#make-yourself-visible-to-us-in-parnter-center).
  1. Co-sell with us and grow [your Microsoft Cloud for Nonprofit business](./nonprofit-grow.md).